AndersonThrasher/Midi_to_Images/README.md

-This repository contains python scripts which can be used to convert MIDI files to color-coded images for training an image-generation model to write music.
+This repository contains python scripts which can be used to convert MIDI files to color-coded images (and vice-versa) for training an image-generation model to write music.

 ## Requirements
 - Python 3